 7 Email the completed application form & Equalities’ Monitoring Form, plus other requested information/material to Stefanie Cheong at Fife Contemporary by the above deadline.
 You may also use Dropbox or WeTransfer.

-If successful, you will also be asked to complete an End of Project Monitoring Form (once you’ve completed your project) which you will be able to download here shortly.
+If successful, you will also be asked to complete an End of Project Monitoring Form (once you’ve completed your project) which you can download here.

 Artists’ News & Opportunities’ Newsflash